v-nightwolf/nightwolf/docs/cloud-comp.md

 ---
 Below table consists of names of service offered by 3 major public clouds for different requirements.
 This table will be very useful when you are comparing services offered by GCP, Azure and AWS.

-A detailed comparision is discussed in <a target="_blank" href=https://cloud.google.com/free/docs/aws-azure-gcp-service-comparison >Article</a>.
+A detailed comparison is discussed in <a target="_blank" href=https://cloud.google.com/free/docs/aws-azure-gcp-service-comparison >Article</a>.
 Please checkout if you need more details.

   All the [feedbacks and suggestions](https://nightwolf.in/contribute/) are most welocome.